* Obama’s executive order circulated in April

 By Kim Dixon and Patricia Zengerle

-WASHINGTON, June 14 (Reuters) - The White House is under pressure from consumer activists to proceed with plans to force government contractors to disclose their political donations -- rules that companies warn will politicize awards of government business.
+WASHINGTON, June 14 (Reuters) - The White House is under pressure from consumer activists to follow through with its plan to force government contractors to disclose their political contributions, a rule that companies say will politicize awards of government business.

 Consumer group Public Citizen said on Tuesday it is among those worried that the White House attempt to throw more light on campaign spending will be put on the shelf after harsh criticism from the business community.

 President Barack Obama is working on an order to compel bidders for federal contracts to disclose two years worth of political contributions.

 “We are concerned that the administration is hesitating on issuing this key order, as the public deserves to know who’s spending what to elect members of Congress,” said Lisa Gilbert, deputy director of Public Citizen’s Congress Watch.
 “Only those who have something to hide prefer the dark.”

 In addition to donations above $5,000 to candidates, the order would also require disclosure of contributions to third parties that fund political advertisements.

 Public Citizen pressed Obama in a letter sent on Tuesday to sign the order.
 It said that before recent court decisions and regulatory rulings, contractors routinely disclosed such information.